 Conditionally perform a command for a range of numbers.

-Syntax FOR /L %%parameter IN (start,step,end) DO command Key start : The first number step : The amount by which to increment the sequence end : The last number command : The command to carry out, including any command-line parameters. %%parameter : A replaceable parameter: in a batch file use %%G (on the command line %G)
+Syntax FOR /L %%parameter IN (start,step,end) DO command Key start : The first number step : The amount by which to increment the sequence end : The last number command : The command to carry out, including any parameters.
+This can be a single command, or if you enclose it in (brackets), several commands, one per line. %%parameter : A replaceable parameter: in a batch file use %%G (on the command line %G)

 The numbers must all be within the range of 32 bit signed integer numbers (-2,147,483,648 through 2,147,483,647)

 In addition to integer numbers, hex and octal numbers can also be compared within certain limits.

 If the start,step,end are chosen such that end will never be reached, the loop will not run at all.

 If the start,step,end are left null or (0) then the command will loop indefinitely, Ctrl-C will cancel the whole script.

 If EXIT /b used with FOR /L, the execution of the commands in the loop is stopped, but the loop itself continues until the end count is reached.
 This will cause slow performance if the loop is (pointlessly) counting up to a large number.